jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-02-beam-local-dev-4/index.md

 ### SQL Traffic Aggregation

-Multiple transformations defined in the earlier version are combined into a single SQL transformation in this version.
+The main difference of this version is that multiple transformations are performed by a single SQL transformation.
+Specifically it aggregates the number of page views by user in a fixed time window of 20 seconds.
+The SQL transformation performed in a separate Docker container using the Java SDK and thus the output type has to be specified before it.
+Otherwise, an error is thrown because the Java SDK doesn't know how to encode/decode the elements.

 ```python
 # section3/traffic_agg_sql.py